 Epidemiology of insomnia

 Studies of prevalence of insomnia in the general population indicate that one third of adults in Western countries experience difficulty with sleep initiation or maintenance at least once a week (LeBlanc et al, 2009; Leger & Poursain, 2005; Sateia et al, 2000), and 6% to 15% are thought to meet criteria of insomnia in that they report sleep disturbance as well as significant daytime dysfunction (LeBlanc et al, 2009; Sivertsen et al, 2009).
 One-year incidence rates have been reported to be 30.7% for insomnia symptoms and 7.4% for insomnia syndrome.
 These rates decreased to 28.8% and 3.9% for those without a prior lifetime episode of insomnia (LeBlanc et al, 2009).
-There is much evidence that insomnia is a long-term disorder.
-In one large UK study about three quarters of patients reported symptoms lasting at least a year (Morphy et al, 2007) and in a population-based 3-year longitudinal study 46% of subjects who had insomnia at baseline still had it at the 3-year time point.
-The course of insomnia was more likely to be persistent in those with more severe insomnia at baseline and in women and older adults ((Morin et al, 2009a).
-Two studies have described an increase of insomnia over time:- in the UK insomnia diagnosis increased from 3.1% to 5.8% (National Psychiatric Morbidity Surveys 1993-2007, Calem et al 2012) and in Norway insomnia diagnosis increased from 11.9% to 15.5% between 2 surveys in 2000 – 2010 (Pallesen et al 2014).
-Although these estimates vary, the median European prevalence for nighttime symptoms of insomnia is 24.8%, for nighttime together with daytime symptoms is 12.5%, and for full insomnia diagnosis is 10.1% (Baglioni et al, 2017)
+There is much evidence that insomnia can be a long-term disorder.
+In one large UK study about three-quarters of patients reported symptoms lasting at least a year (Morphy et al, 2007) and in a population-based 3-year longitudinal study 46% of subjects who had insomnia at baseline still had it at the 3-year time point.
+The course of insomnia was more likely to be persistent in those with more severe insomnia at baseline and in women and older adults (Morin et al, 2009a).
+Two studies have described an increase of insomnia over time: in the UK, insomnia diagnosis increased from 3.1% to 5.8% (National Psychiatric Morbidity Surveys 1993-2007, Calem et al 2012); and in Norway, insomnia diagnosis increased from 11.9% to 15.5% between 2 surveys in 2000 – 2010 (Pallesen et al 2014).
+Although these estimates vary, the median European prevalence for night-time symptoms of insomnia is 24.8%, for night-time together with daytime symptoms is 12.5%, and for full insomnia diagnosis is 10.1% (Baglioni et al, 2017).

 There is a higher incidence of insomnia in women, and the incidence increases in men and women as they get older (see below - special populations).
-The symptom prevalence changes with age, so that people over 65 show more sleep maintenance problems but a decrease in reported daytime problems compared with younger age groups, with little change in prevalence of sleep onset insomnia.
+The symptom prevalence changes with age, so that people aged over 65 years show more sleep maintenance problems but a decrease in reported daytime problems compared with younger age groups, with little change in the prevalence of sleep onset insomnia.

 Diagnosis of insomnia

 Diagnostic criteria from APA, AASM and WHO are summarized in Table 2.
-They all agree that insomnia is a complaint of unsatisfactory sleep, either in terms of sleep onset, sleep maintenance or early waking.
+They agree that insomnia is a complaint of unsatisfactory sleep, either in terms of sleep onset, sleep maintenance or early waking.
 In DSM-5 and ICSD-3 this complaint must be present 3 or more nights per week, for at least 3 months, and be associated with impairment to day-time functioning or well-being.
-In this sense insomnia can be considered a ‘24-hour’ disorder because a complaint of unsatisfactory sleep without reported functional sequelae would not meet clinical diagnostic criteria.
+In this sense insomnia can be considered a ‘24-hour’ disorder, because a complaint of unsatisfactory sleep without reported functional sequelae would not meet clinical diagnostic criteria.

 Like other disorders and conditions classified within DSM-5, insomnia is largely a subjectively determined disorder.
 Polysomnographic (PSG) and actigraphic studies do indicate that people with insomnia take longer to fall asleep and have sleep that is more fragmented than healthy good sleepers.
-However, these parameters do not reflect the level of sleep disturbance reported by people with insomnia; and they do not sample daytime experience.
-Moreover, PSG and actigraphy are not indicated for use in insomnia (except if other sleep disorders are suspected, (Sateia et al) and are seldom in any case available in routine care.
+However, these parameters do not reflect the level of sleep disturbance reported by people with insomnia; nor do they sample daytime experience.
+Moreover, PSG and actigraphy are not indicated for use in insomnia -except if other sleep disorders are suspected (Sateia et al) - and are seldom in any case available in routine care.

 Like depression, anxiety, or pain, there is no objective test for insomnia, and in practice it is evaluated clinically.
 Diagnosis, therefore, is through appraisal against diagnostic criteria, clinical observations and the use of validated rating scales.